rakib-shahid/simpleDSboxart/README.md

 OR

-To automatically use defautl TwilightMenu locations (SD Card letter still required (WINDOWS ONLY))
+To automatically use default TwilightMenu locations (SD Card letter still required (WINDOWS ONLY))

 Use